altheasmith/Documentation/StartDjango.md

     'django.contrib.auth.hashers.CryptPasswordHasher',
 )
 ```
 This modifies the existing PASSWORD_HASHERS to put the BCrypt entries first, thus making them the default.
+The others are still necessary so the database can check/upgrade existing passwords with them.

+Once complete, this should upgrade the existing passwords in your database. *Should it?
+It doesn't*

+`django.contrib.auth.hashers` is the module that includes the functions necessary to create a hash as a password, and check the password once it's created in order to verify the hashed password with the plaintext version.

+To use the moduel, add the following to the top of the file you're using to create your User instances with their passwords as an attribute:

+`from django.contrib.auth.hashers import make_password, check_password`

+Use the make_password() function in your model or elsewhere to save passwords as a hash instead of plaintext.